Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Before you speak, ask yourself, is it kind, is it necessary, is it true, does it improve the silence?"
+> "Freedom is the only worthy goal in life.
+It is won by disregarding things that lie beyond our control."
-> — **Sathya Sai Baba**
+> — **Epictetus**

 ---

-_Last updated: 19 April 2025 ⏳_
+_Last updated: 20 April 2025 ⏳_